 The sculpture is the result of several years of fundraising, by the Marie Stuart Society.
 In February 2015 the Society's President Margaret Lumsdaine, formally unveiled the statue before gifting it to Historic Scotland.

 The Franco-Scottish Society of Scotland donated generously to the project as did its sister branch in France the Association franco-écossaise and individual members of the society.
 They are listed alongside other major donors who helped realise the dream.

-Marie de Guise at the Scottish National Portrait Gallery
+Marie de Guise at the National Portrait Gallery of Scotland

 The Franco-Scottish Society has decided to participate in the NGS project of “adopting” figures on the frieze in the Great Hall of the National Portrait Gallery.
-It will be giving (has given) a donation to preserve the figure of Marie de Guise, emblematic of the shared history of France and Scotland.
+It has given a donation to preserve the figure of Marie de Guise, emblematic of the shared history of France and Scotland.
 Public recognition for the donation received from the FSSS and its sister branch in France the Association Franco-écossaise appear on the board of donors.